Heatblur-Simulations/f-4e-manual/src/systems/defensive_systems/radar_warning_receiver.md

 The Handoff button provides the opportunity for the flight crew to define the priority emitting threat.
 By default, the ALR-46 defines the highest priority threat as a function of range, current transmitting mode, and the threat catalog.
-This priority threat is visualized with a diamond superiposed around the emitter's symbol.
+This priority threat is visualized with a diamond superimposed around the emitter's symbol.
 In the event the pilot wishes to define a different emitter as the target, the Handoff button is pressed and held to cycle the priority diamond through the various emitters.
 Once the desired emitter is focused upon and surrounded with the diamond, the button can be released, and the priority symbol will remain latched with that emitter, with audio